spacer

 Danny Boffin We love this name.
 It's mint.
 And the Belgian winger wasn't a bad player either.

-Mansour Boutabout When the Algerian striker joined Sheffield Wednesday on trial from French outfit Sedan in 2008 a local Yorkshireman was heard to exclaim "I dont know nowt about this Boutabout".
+Mansour Boutabout When the Algerian striker joined Sheffield Wednesday on trial from French outfit Sedan in 2008 a local Yorkshireman was heard to exclaim "I don't know nowt 'bout this Boutabout".
 Probably.

-Dean Brill From about 2003 onwards Luton's Brill fought it out with Gerken for the coveted title of 'best-named goalkeeeper called Dean'.
+Dean Brill From about 2003 onwards Luton's Brill fought it out with Gerken for the coveted title of 'best-named goalkeeper called Dean'.

 Bongo Christ The Congolese striker would surely make a top ten of top names.